 This requirement of the LOS is equivalent to specifying a limit reference point of BMSY.
 This is not the same as setting MSY as a target reference point for catch, however, and using MSY as a target reference point has been found to be dangerous.
 This is because it is impossible to estimate MSY precisely for any stock.
 If MSY is over-estimated, then a fishery will be allowed to take more than the maximum production of the stock which will cause a reduction in the biomass every year.
-In a new fishery this could drive the biomass down to the level at which MSY is produced (BMSY) but if continued after that will drive the biomass down further, where annual production gets smaller and smaller, making the situation even worse.
+In a new fishery this could drive the biomass down to the level at which MSY is produced (BMSY) but if continued after that will drive the biomass down to the level at which MSY is produced (BMSY) but if continued after that will drive the biomass down to the level at which MSY is produced (BMSY) but if continued after that will drive the biomass down to the level at which MSY is produced (BMSY) but if continued after that will drive the biomass down further, where annual production gets smaller and smaller, making the situation even worse.
 Even if average MSY could be precisely determined, the productivity of a stock varies from year to year under the influence of environmental variability.
 Therefore, if the stock is at BMSY, in some years production may still be less than MSY and, if MSY is taken as the catch, the biomass will be driven below BMSY, possibly driving the stock into a downward spiral.
 Therefore, MSY is no longer seen as a target reference point for fisheries managers to strive for, although it can still be used as a limit reference point i.e. as an upper limit to the annual catch, which should be avoided.

-App.03 | Maximum Economic Yield (MEY)
+App.03 Maximum Economic Yield (MEY)